-- areas can expect to spend 85% of their lives in good health.
+- 2.15 An examination of life expectancy by national deprivation profiles (IMD 2019 see Figure 2-4) shows that males living in the 10% most deprived areas can expect to spend 70% of their lives in good health.
+Males living in the 10% least deprived areas can expect to spend 85% of their lives in good health.
 Females living in the 10% most deprived areas can expect to spend 66% of their lives in good health.
+Females living in the 10% least deprived areas can expect to spend 85% of their lives areas can expect to spend 85% of their lives in good health.
 Females living in the 10% least deprived areas can expect to spend 82% of their lives in good health. - 2.16 The prevalence of diabetes in Bradford continues to rise and remains above the England average.
 Figures published by Diabetes UK in February 2020 found that Bradford had the highest prevalence of diabetes in the country.
 The organisation revealed that 10.81% of people in Bradford, 12,116 residents have been diagnosed with diabetes compared to 6.9% of the wider population across the UK.
 Prevalence increases with age and is higher in certain ethnic groups. - 2.17 Access to green infrastructure can have a positive impact on mental health, with research indicating that depression rates can be 30% higher in areas with lower access to green space and access to green space leads to immediate improvements in mental wellbeing6.
 Research commissioned by the Mental Health Foundation in relation to mental health and impact of the pandemic in the UK found that 62% of UK adults surveyed found relief from the pandemic by taking a walk and nearly 50% felt that spending time in green spaces helped cope with anxiety7. - 2.18 The emerging Local Plan will designate and protect open space sites in the District and also require new development to increase the provision of open space where necessary.
 This will help to deliver the 'Better health, better lives' priority by providing the open spaces needed by those living and working in the District.
 The provision of good quality open space provides opportunities for people to engage in both formal and informal recreation, thereby helping them to live more active and healthy lifestyles.
 It will therefore be important to assess the provision and quality of open space in the District, understand how people use the existing provision and obtain their views on the needs and demands for open space in the future. - 2.19 The NPPF seeks to ensure that Local Plans enable and support healthy lifestyles, especially where this would address identified local health and well-being needs, as well taking into account and supporting the delivery of strategies to improve health, social and cultural well-being for the all sections of the community8.
 In addition, it expects plans to set out a strategy for and make provision for community facilities including health infrastructure9.
-Planning Practice Guidance highlights that a Health Impact Assessment is a useful tool to use where developments are expected to have significant impacts on the health and wellbeing of the local population or particular. - 2.20 To assist in evaluating the delivery of healthy places and ensure that health and wellbeing considerations are central to good development, Health Impact Assessments (HIA) will be required through the emerging Local Plan.
+Planning Practice Guidance highlights that a Health Impact Assessment is a useful tool to use where developments are expected to have significant impacts on the health and wellbeing of the local population or particular.